-Groundwater level monitoring data were assembled for January 1, 2015 through the end of December 2023.
+Groundwater level monitoring data were assembled for January 1, 2015 through the end of December 2024.
 Data was collected from various entities, including: EBMUD, Hayward, Alameda County Water District (ACWD), DWR, United States Geological Survey (USGS), and GeoTracker Groundwater Ambient Monitoring and Assessment (GAMA) program.

-In Spring 2023, groundwater elevations at available representative monitoring site (RMS) wells in the EBP Subbasin ranged from 1.136 feet (ft) above mean sea level (AMSL) to 41.212 ft AMSL.
-In Fall 2023, groundwater elevations at available RMS wells ranged from -10.873 ft AMSL to 37.112 ft AMSL.
+In Spring 2024, groundwater elevations at available representative monitoring site (RMS) wells in the EBP Subbasin ranged from 3.23 feet (ft) above mean sea level (AMSL) to 39.81 ft AMSL.
+In Fall 2024, groundwater elevations at available RMS wells ranged from -18.17 ft AMSL to 36.31 ft AMSL.
 RMS well groundwater elevations were generally higher in the shallower aquifers and lower in the deeper aquifers.

-In previous annual reports and the EBP Subbasin GSP, EBMUD had presented their elevation data in the NGVD29 elevation datum.
-Elevation data was updated in 2023 to use the NAVD88 elevation datum and will be reflected in this report.
+In annual reports prior to WY 2023 and in the EBP Subbasin GSP, EBMUD had presented their elevation data in the NGVD29 elevation datum.
+Elevation data was updated in 2023 to use the NAVD88 elevation datum and will continue to be reflected in this report.
 Official updates to elevations related to Interim Milestones, Measurable Objectives, and Minimum Thresholds will be done in the 5-Year GSP Update.